stankevichea/react-backend-lab2/README.md

-# This is start point for the backend lab 2
+# This is a start point for the backend lab 2.